To make navigation of this page easier for you, we have added the below clickable menu and return buttons throughout.

 - Declaration from diplomatic organization (applicable only to diplomatic relocations / diplomats moving)

-We recommend providing these as soon as possible to reduce delays with your removal to Cyprus.
-Late receipt of documentation can lead to missed shipments, additional charges and penalties at Cypriot Customs.
+We recommend providing these as soon as possible to reduce delays with your removal to Denmark.
+Late receipt of documentation can lead to missed shipments, additional charges and penalties at Danish Customs.
 For your own protection, we will almost never ship your goods without the above in place.

 Additional Removal Advice